Links on Android Authority may earn us a commission. Learn more.

 The books take place in an unnamed world, though fans have come to know it as the Randlands or the World of the Wheel.
 The story concerns an ancient battle between the forces of light and the forces of dark.
 An order of women known as the Aes Sedai who wield magic fight the servants of the evil Dark One.
 Both sides seek a reincarnated dragon that could tip the balance of power to defeat the Dark One.
 Young potential reincarnations are on the run but work to unite kingdoms in opposition to the evil forces that hunt them.

-Amazon describes the series as follows: “Set in a sprawling, epic world where magic exists and only certain women are allowed to access it, the story follows Moiraine (Rosamund Pike), a member of the incredibly powerful all-female organization called the Aes Sedai, as she arrives in the small town of Two Rivers.
+Amazon described season one as follows: “Set in a sprawling, epic world where magic exists and only certain women are allowed to access it, the story follows Moiraine (Rosamund Pike), a member of the incredibly powerful all-female organization called the Aes Sedai, as she arrives in the small town of Two Rivers.
 There, she embarks on a dangerous, world-spanning journey with five young men and women, one of whom is prophesied to be the Dragon Reborn, who will either save or destroy humanity.”

 When and where can you watch it?

-The Wheel of Time TV series will stream exclusively on Amazon Prime Video in over 240 countries and territories globally.
+The Wheel of Time TV series streams exclusively on Amazon Prime Video in over 240 countries and territories globally.

 Check out: The best movies streaming on Amazon Prime